DynareJulia/Dynare.jl/doc/src/the-model-file.md

 ## Steady state

-There are two ways of computing the steady state (i.e. the static equilibrium) of a model.
-The first way is to let Dynare compute the steady state using a nonlinear Newton-type solver; this should work for most models, and is relatively simple to use.
-The second way is to give more guidance to Dynare, using your knowledge of the model, by providing it with a method to compute the steady state, either using a [steady_state_model]{.title-ref} block or writing matlab routine.
+There are three ways of computing the steady state (i.e. the static equilibrium) of a model.
+The first way is to provide the equations of the steady state in a [steady_state_model]{.title-ref} block.
+When it is possible to derive the steady state by hand, this is the recommended way as it faster and more accurate.

+The second way is to provide only a partial solution in the [steady_state_model]{.title-ref} block and to compute the solution for the other variables numerically.
+Guess values for these other variables must be declared in a [initval]{.title-ref} block.
+The less variables the better.

+The third way is to compute the steady state value of all variables numerically.
+There is no [steady_state_model] block and a guess value must be declared for all variables.
+A guess value of 0 can be omitted, but be careful with variables appearing at the denominator of a fraction.

 ### Finding the steady state with Dynare nonlinear solver